Miamiohlibs/Argus/README.md

 37:9 Warning: 'handleBarcodeSearch' is assigned a value but never used. @typescript-eslint/no-unused-vars 38:9 Error: 'barcode' is never reassigned.
 Use 'const' instead. prefer-const

-./components/SlipsList.tsx
-1:10 Warning: 'EntryWithItems' is defined but never used. @typescript-eslint/no-unused-vars 7:11 Warning: 'project' is assigned a value but never used. @typescript-eslint/no-unused-vars 7:20 Warning: 'error' is assigned a value but never used. @typescript-eslint/no-unused-vars

 ### Bugs

 - handle what happens when there's only one item attached to a bib -- currently "Unknown" (no description); auto-add only item